viniciusyoshioka/react-native-selection-mode/README.md

     function exitSelection(): void
     ```

-    Exits the selection mode and deselect all items.
+    Exits the selection mode and deselects all items.

 ### Hook `useSelectableItem`